Tools for the evaluation

 Are jargon, idioms or specialist terms used?
 If so, are they explained in the text or in a linked explanation?
 Some jargon or technical terms might be fine if you know the target audience is familiar with them.

-Are all abbreviations or acronyms explained in the text, linked to an explanation, or explained using an <abbr> tag?
+Are all abbreviations or acronyms defined in the text, linked to an definition, or defined using an <abbr> tag?

 To check for the tags, open the page in Internet Explorer.
 Using the Web Accessibility Toolbar, click the Structure menu and choose Acronyms/Abbreviations.
 Tags will be highlighted in the text or a dialogue box will pop up saying that none were found.